numpy/numpy/doc/source/reference/arrays.promotion.rst

    example, the result of an operation involving ``int64`` and ``float16`` is ``float64``.
-2. When mixing unsigned and signed integers with the same precision, the result will has *higher* precision than either inputs.
+2. When mixing unsigned and signed integers with the same precision, the result will have *higher* precision than either inputs.
 Additionally, if one of them has 64bit precision already, no higher precision integer is available and for example an operation involving ``int64`` and ``uint64`` gives ``float64``.